 (i.)
 Research and design a standardized trash monitoring protocol for urban neighborhoods that can be conducted by novice citizen scientists and students

 (ii.)
-Develop transferable educational curricula and materials for use in training and educating citizen scientists and students in the implementation of protocols and other topics related to the issue of trash pollution
+Develop transferable educational curricula and materials for use in training and educating citizen scientists and students in the implementation of protocols and other topics related to the issues of trash pollution and the building of science identity.

 (iii.)
 Conduct an education program to educate middle school students and their high school student mentors while piloting the educational curriculum and activities, and the trash monitoring protocols